 A study published in the Journal of the American Heart Association took body measurements of 500,000 participants, aged 40 to 69, then observed them for the next seven years.
 The study concluded that women who carry more weight around the middle have a 10% to 20% higher risk for a heart attack than women whose bodies were more proportional.

-Recommendation: If you’re having trouble losing your gut, go see a doctor for help so you can lower your risk for these serious conditions.
+The Remedy Rx: If you're having trouble losing your gut, go see a doctor for help so you can lower your risk for these serious conditions.

 You feel swollen